shicai/Weighted_Softmax_Loss/README.md

 # Weighted_Softmax_Loss
 Weighted Softmax Loss Layer for Caffe

-Tested on BVLC/caffe 1.0 and NVIDIA/caffe 0.15.
+Tested on NVIDIA/caffe 0.15, should work in BVLC/caffe 1.0.

 ## Installation: